-- (a) Evidence the goodwill and cooperation of the Tribe and the State in fostering a mutually respectful government-to-government relationship that will serve the mutual interests of the parties. - (b) Develop, enhance, and implement a means of regulating Class III Gaming, and only Class III gaming, on the Tribe's Indian lands to ensure its fair and honest operation in accordance with IGRA, and through that regulated Class III Gaming, enable the Tribe to develop self-sufficiency, promote tribal economic development, and generate jobs and revenues to support the Tribe's government and its governmental services and programs. - (c) Promote ethical practices in conjunction with Class III Gaming, through the licensing and control of persons and entities employed in, or providing goods and services to, the Gaming Operation, protect against the presence or participation of persons whose criminal backgrounds, reputations, character, or associations make them unsuitable for participation in gaming, thereby maintaining a high level of integrity in tribal government gaming, and protect the patrons and employees of the Gaming Operation, Gaming Facility, and the local communities.

-(d) Achieve the objectives set forth in the preamble.
+- (a) Evidence the goodwill and cooperation between the Tribe and the State in fostering a mutually respectful government-to-government relationship that will serve the mutual interests of the parties. - (b) Develop, enhance and implement a means of regulating Class III Gaming to ensure its fair and honest operation in a way that protects the interests of the Tribe, the State, its citizens, and local communities in accordance with IGRA, while enabling the Tribe to regulate Class III Gaming to promote a strong tribal government through tribal economic development that will enhance the Tribe's self-sufficiency and self-reliance, while generating jobs and revenues to support the Tribe's government services and programs. - (c) Promote ethical practices in conjunction with Class III Gaming, through the licensing and control of persons and entities employed in, or providing goods and services to, the Gaming Operation or Gaming Facility, protect against the presence or participation of persons whose criminal backgrounds, reputations, character, or associations make them unsuitable for participation in gaming, thereby maintaining a high level of integrity in tribal government gaming, and protect the patrons and employees of the Gaming Operation and Gaming Facility, and the local communities. - (d) Achieve the objectives set forth in the preamble.